anton2785-bit/Antons-Split-Keyboard-STASIS/README.md

 * First I need to soulder everything to the PCB
 * Then I need to upload a test code that will let me see what switch is what signals.
+* Before it being done you need to put the now done assembly into the case.
 * After that I upload the real code and I am happy to use it afterwards.

   ---